bashrc2/AberMUSH/README.md

 hold dagger left
 ```

 With the possibility of using two weapons at the same time.
+However, some weapons require two hands to use and this is specified by the `bothHands` parameter in `items.json`.

 Similar applies with armour: